WizVille/rael/README.md

 ```
 # An exemple of a questionnaire_page
 # questionnaire_page has many questions
-# questionnaire_page ha one preference
+# questionnaire_page has one preference
 # preference has one question
-# preference ha one account
+# preference has one account

-Rael::Schema.new("questionnaire_page", {
+schema = Rael::Schema.new("questionnaire_page", {
 	:static => [ :position, :illustration, :created_at ],
 	:translated => [ :title ],
 	:foreign => {